-Motorcycles are built to withstand rain, so getting caught in a rainstorm or keeping it outside occasionally is not going to immediately harm your motorcycle.
-To provide protection, most bikes have seals on their electrical components and other areas.
+Motorcycles are built to withstand rain, so getting caught in a rainstorm or keeping it outside occasionally will not immediately harm your motorcycle.
+Most bikes have seals on their electrical components and other areas to provide protection.

-However, if your bike is exposed to rain for a long period of time without any precautions or maintenance, then it will definitely suffer damage like rusting and corroding.
+However, if your bike is exposed to rain for an extended period without any precautions or maintenance, it will definitely suffer damage like rusting and corroding.

 Everything from sprockets, bolts, chains, and bearings will wear out more quickly.
-The fork tops as well as the paint finish on a bike are also susceptible to corrosion from water.
-Not to mention the saddle which will soak up water and remain wet for a long time.
+The fork tops and the paint finish on a bike are also susceptible to corrosion from water.
+Not to mention the saddle, which will soak up water and remain wet for a long time.